 2002: Multiple algorithms

 Beyond Cinematch, three other algorithms worked together to help merchandise movies:

 - Dynamic store: This algorithm indicated if the DVD was available.
 Late in the DVD era, the algorithm even determined if a DVD was available in a member’s local hub.
 By 2008, Netflix only merchandised locally available titles to increase the likelihood of next-day DVD delivery.

 - Metasims: This algorithm incorporated all movie data available for each title — plot synopsis, director, actors, year, awards, language, etc.

 - Search: In the early days, there was little investment in search as the team assumed members searched for expensive new release DVDs, making the company’s economics more challenging.
-(A simple financial model: it cost Netflix $3 to send new releases back and forth, $2 for 3–12-month-old titles, and $1 for titles that were released more than a year ago).
+(A simple financial model: it costs Netflix $3 to send new releases back and forth, $2 for 3–12-month-old titles, and $1 for titles that were released more than a year ago).
 The team discovered that the titles members chose via search included lots of older, less expensive, long-tail titles, so they eventually ramped up investment in search.

 In time, Netflix blended lots of other algorithms to execute its personalized merchandising system.

 Recognizing multiple family members used a shared account, Netflix launched “profiles.”
-This feature enabled each family member to generate its own movie list.
-Profiles were a highly requested feature, but only 2% of members used it despite aggressive promotion.
+This feature enabled each family member to generate their own movie list.
+Profiles were a highly requested feature, but only 2% of members used it despite the aggressive promotion.
 It was a lot of work to manage an ordered list of DVDs, and only one person in each household was willing to do this.

 Given the low adoption, Netflix announced its plan to kill Profiles but capitulated in the face of member backlash.
 A small set of users cared deeply about the feature — they were afraid that losing Profiles would ruin their marriages.
 As an example of “all members are not created equal,” half the Netflix board used the feature.